Ramsi-K/300-days-of-code/README.md

 - **Date**: 2024-01-31

-- **Task Description**: Today's task involved setting up the project structure using Cookiecutter, finding a suitable dataset on Kaggle for the [Road Sign Classifier](https://github.com/Ramsi-K/multiclass-classification-pytorch).
-Conducted exploratory data analysis (EDA) to determine relevant classes.
-Utilized tools like DVC and WandB for data management and version control.
+- **Task Description**: Today's task in the [Video Classification](https://github.com/Ramsi-K/video-classification-tf) using TensorFlow project involved acquiring the [UCF101 dataset](https://www.crcv.ucf.edu/data/UCF101.php), performing data preprocessing to create a suitable subset, and training an EfficientNet_B0 model for video classification.
+The dataset offers a diverse range of actions captured in realistic settings, making it an ideal benchmark for evaluating classification models.
+By training the model on this dataset, we can develop an effective video classification system capable of accurately identifying various actions in videos.

 ## Purpose